SaraFrantzen/rails_demo/README.md

 ## The Application
-The application allows users to sign up to an account using email and password and then sign in.
-In the application they can read, create and edit articles.
-Only logged in users are allowed to create and edit articles.
+The application allows visitors to see a list of article titles, by clicking on them they can read a specific article.
+Users can login to write and thereafter also edit articles.
+Test are made to confirm that writing & editing articles require authentication.

+### Acknowledgement
+Thanks to Emiliano Mainero Armando who helped me find the information on Stack overflow to configure the articles controller to except index and show from authentication

-### What is still in development
+#### What is still in development
-For now, the authentication is already required to access the application.
-I would like to develop the application so that any visitor can see the articles, but only logged in users have access to edit and write articles.
 There is no sign out button